-We’ve been waiting for the iPhone SE 2, an updated version of Apple’s budget smartphone, for awhile now - and it might actually be released early next year in ‘Spring’ 2020, according to a new report.
+We’ve been waiting for the iPhone SE 2, an updated version of Apple’s budget smartphone, for a while now, and it could be released early in 2020, according to a new report.

 The sales angle

-Or the new iPhone SE 2 could just be a play to drum up sales. iPhone sales dropped for the second consecutive fiscal quarter in Q2 2019 - down 17% year over year, according to an Apple earnings call back in April.
-It followed a general sales slump across the entire smartphone industry, but some have pointed to skyrocketing flagship device prices for scaring away consumers - including with the latest top-tier Apple handsets.
+Or the new iPhone SE 2 could just be a play to drum up sales. iPhone sales dropped for the second consecutive fiscal quarter in Q2 2019 – down 17% year on year, according to an Apple earnings call back in April.
+It followed a general sales slump across the entire smartphone industry, but some have pointed to skyrocketing flagship device prices – including with the latest top-tier Apple handsets – for scaring away consumers.